Over the last couple of years, Zoom has become an intrinsic part of life and continues to be despite many organizations going back to work in person.

 This could be especially important for business meetings when discussing private matters, such as plans for the company, hiring and firing, and money.

 Zoom also offers options for users who may be in meetings in the car.
 This includes a “Safe Driving Mode,” where your audio and visual displays will automatically be stopped and muted.
 To talk, all you need to do is press the big button that says “Tap to Speak.”
-Users can also choose to switch your phone from your phone’s microphone or speaker.
+Users can also choose to switch their phone from the phone’s microphone or speaker.

-When using Zoom on the go, these features can make the experience more safe and user-friendly.
+When using Zoom on the go, these features can make the experience safer and more user-friendly.